 We understand that tastes and preferences vary so we cook a wide variety of both meat-based and vegetarian dishes.
 We add legumes and pulses – good sources of protein – to our vegetarian meals and ensure a high vegetarian content in our meat dishes.

-The answer: by applying science in collaboration with the University of Queensland (UQ)’s Nutrition and Dietetics department.
+Our Brisbane kitchen has been applying science in collaboration with the University of Queensland (UQ)’s Nutrition and Dietetics department.

 “We want to improve our literacy in nutrition and ensure our chefs and kitchen staff cook the best possible meals with the ingredients available,” says FareShare’s Kellie Watson.
 “The relationship with UQ has given us access to nutrition and dietetics advice to help us maximise the impact of our meals.”

-According to Helen Truby, Professor of Nutrition and Dietetics at UQ, one of the gaps that FareShare can fill is adding vegetables, “which provide essential micro-nutrients and phytochemicals and also dietary fibre, which is very important for gut health.”
+According to Helen Truby, Professor of Nutrition and Dietetics at UQ, one of the gaps that FareShare can fill in the diets of people facing food insecurity is by offering meals with a high vegetable content.

-FareShare, Prof. Truby and her UQ students have worked closely with communities to develop culturally-appropriate, master recipes that pack a big nutritional punch.
+FareShare, Prof. Truby and her UQ students have worked closely with First Nations communities to develop culturally-appropriate, master recipes that pack a big nutritional punch.
 You can read more about this on our Reconciliation page.

 The links between poor diet and mental health are also becoming more understood and Prof Truby says this is an important area of new research.
-Read more about our collaboration with the University of Queensland here.